HMO licence applications and renewals.

 In the calculation of storeys, commercial use of the ground floor or above will count as a storey.
 For example, a shop or other commercial premises below a first and second flat will be a 3 storey HMO.

 There are also other rules as to what can be a storey; check about licensing.

 The Management Regulations impose duties on both the managers and the tenants of an HMO.
 The duties imposed are to ensure the good order, repair and, as appropriate, cleanliness of the following:

 The manager is also given certain responsibilities in respect of the disposal of refuse and litter, and the taking of reasonable precautions to protect tenants and lodgers from dangers resulting from structural conditions in the premises.

 Management regulations also impose duties in the tenants of houses.
 We have produced an open letter to tenants detailing their responsibilities.

-Fire Booklet for non licensable HMO's in Sheffield
+Fire Booklet for non-licensable HMOs in Sheffield

 Within 5 years of a licence application, all HMOs have to be assessed to ensure there are no category 1 hazards.

-Some HMOs will need to comply with the Regulatory Reform (Fire Safety) Order 2005, (often referred to as the RRO or just Fire Safety Order.
+Some HMOs will need to comply with the Regulatory Reform (Fire Safety) Order 2005.
+This is often referred to as the RRO or just the Fire Safety Order.